Template Data

 Layout data

-Additional layout-scoped data can be added to any layout or other layout fragment as <meta> elements.
+Additional layout-scoped data can be added to any layout or other layout fragment as <meta> elements with layout: prefixed name attributes.

 1<meta name='layout:name' content='default'>